The Culinary Alphabet T

 Exciting for me hence the title of my blog, Retired No One Told Me!
 I am having a wonderful ride and don’t want to get off, so if you wish to follow me on my adventures, then welcome!
 I hope you enjoy the ride also and if it encourages you to take a step into the unknown or untried, you know you want to, then, I will be happy!

 More and more of my blogging friends have joined me on MeWe.
-A social media site which is fairly new and which promises much without the restrictions some other social media sites are choosing to impose on many of us.
+A social media site that is fairly new and which promises much without the restrictions some other social media sites are choosing to impose on many of us.
 Join me if you will on MeWe

 Carol is a contributor to the Phuket Island Writers Anthology